postsharp/postsharp-emails/10-required-contract.md

 }
 ```

-Not only is the code cleaner, but it's also immediately apparent that the `UserName` property is required for the application's operation.
-This isn't as quickly inferred from the first example.
+Not only is the code cleaner, but it also becomes immediately apparent that the `UserName` property is required for the application's operation.
+This inference isn't as quickly made from the first example.

 At compile time, Metalama will add all the necessary code to ensure that the `UserName` property is assigned a non-empty value.
 The following is the code that is _executed_: